donschia/FetchXmlDetailsList/README.md

 ***

 # TODOs:
 - The DetailsList is inside a FluentUI ScrollablePane to allow the subgrid to expand and scroll correctly, but it doesn't fit into it's parent container correctly in the *vertical* aspect.
 It just overlays the rest of the elements after it.
-So for now, add the subgrid as the last item on your form, or on a separate tab itself.
+So for now, add the subgrid on a separate tab by itself.
 This is very evident in the test harness.
 I am looking into how to fix this.
+There is a commented out alternate layout that keeps the subgrid inside it's section, but it doesn't grow when you have more than 4 rows.
+So using the overlay version for now.
 ![Alt text](img/TestHarnessOverlayIssue.png)
 - Improve documentation.